NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Health Estimate](https://foundryvtt.com/packages/healthEstimate/) - A fun little module that allows you to set "health tiers" for tokens.
 By hovering over a token, a customizable health phrase will pop up over the token, like "Uninjured", "Barely Injured", "Badly Injured" "Near Death", etc. depending on how much
   HP they have left.

+  NOTE: Although my players and I love this module, there's a very good chance that it will fall out of maintenance.
+It looks as though the last release (at the time of writing this) was three months ago.
     - Core Settings
         - GM Only --> Disabled
         - Players only --> Disabled